Zacky-YG/Learning_Repo/README.md

 # CS_Repo
 Documenting IT and cybersecurity projects.

-## Skills in Progress
+## Learning In Progress
-- SIEM Setup & log analysis
+- Setup SIEM VM as Homelab
-- Basic incident detection & report
+- Going through letsdefend
 - Completing TryHackMe's SOC Level 1 path
-- Vulnerability Scanning
-- Intro to compliance frameworks (NIST, MAS TRM, ISO 27001)
+- Studying for Sec+ (Test in Oct)

+## Want to learn list
+- Relearn Python (Perhaps tryhackme or some other sites)

 ## License
 This is licensed under the **MIT License**.